balancer/scaffold-balancer-v3/README.md

 ## 🏦 Benefits

-### 👥 For users
+### For users

 - **Reduced fees**: Lower swap and exit fees based on loyalty tier.
 - **Rewards**: Earn `LOYALTY` tokens for interacting with the pool.
 - **Incentives**: Encourages consistent engagement with the pool.

-### 🏗 For pool creators
+### For pool creators

 - **Increased engagement**: Incentivizes users to interact more, increasing liquidity and trading volume.
-- **Modular architecture**: Easily update or swap reward strategies without modifying core contracts.
-- **Competitive advantage**: Offering loyalty rewards can attract more users to the pool.
+Offering loyalty rewards can attract more users to the pool.

 ## 🧪 Testing

-Extensive testing has been conducted to ensure the reliability and correctness of the LoyaltyHook.
+Extensive testing has been carried out to ensure the reliability and accuracy of the LoyaltyHook.
 The tests cover various scenarios to validate the functionality of the contracts.
-The test suite is implemented in the LoyaltyHookTest contract, utilizing Foundry's testing framework.
+The test suite is implemented in the `LoyaltyHookTest`` contract using Foundry.

 Tests include: